 Sandwiches and Wraps

-You can find vegetarian sandwiches such as the Caprese Sandwich at The Jolly Holiday Bakery Café.
-Many restaurants offer a veggie patty in place of a hamburger patty, so be sure to ask.
+You can find vegetarian sandwiches such as the toasted cheese sandwich at The Jolly Holiday Bakery Café.
+Many restaurants offer a veggie patty in place of a hamburger patty, so just ask if you can substitute it.
 You may not see it on all menus.
 Hungry Bear makes a plant-based burger.
 If you order off of the Fantasmic! dining package menu at Hungry Bear, you can choose plant-based skewers.
 Red Rose Taverne makes a grilled Enchanted Cauliflower Sandwich with fries, and Galactic Grill offers a veggie wrap.
+Look for the plant-based options on menus.

 Finding Vegetables and Plant-Based Dishes